A Walk With Grace

 He turned the wipers up another notch and kept driving, the storm pressing in on all sides, the scent of warm dumplings mixing with rain, and the faint, lingering perfume of Terri’s voice in his memory.

 The curve showed up sooner than he expected.
-He hit the brakes—too hard.
+He hit the brakes, too hard.
 One look at the speedometer told him what he already felt in his gut: he was going too fast.
 Way too fast.
-The tires broke loose, and just like that, the road was gone—washed out in rain, turned into something wild and unforgiving.
+The tires broke loose, and just like that, the road was gone, washed out in rain, turned into something wild and unforgiving.
 The truck started to fishtail.

-His father’s voice surfaced in his mind, steady as ever.
+Jake's father’s voice surfaced in his mind, steady as ever.

 Always know your exit routes, son.
 Always have a plan.